Artistic Gymnastics World Championship

-Before teams qualify for the World Artistic Gymnastics Championship, a meet is divided into a couple of sessions that takes place in different days.
+Before teams qualify for the World Artistic Gymnastics Championship, a meet is divided into a couple of sessions that take place on different days.

-During the “team qualifying”, gymnasts must compete with their national team on four to six apparatus.
-During the “team finals”, gymnasts are solo competitors that will perform on four or six apparatus.
-Gymnasts with the highest totals are awarded with medals and the two gymnasts for each country will be moving forth to the all-around finals.
+During the "team qualifying", gymnasts must compete with their national team on four to six apparatus.
+During the "team finals", gymnasts are solo competitors who will perform on four or six apparatus.
+Gymnasts with the highest totals are awarded with medals, and the two gymnasts for each country will be moving forth to the all-around finals.

 During the "event finals" or "apparatus finals", the eight gymnasts on each event will compete for the medals.
 Only two gymnasts from each country will move forth to "event finals".